raycast/extensions/extensions/grammari-x/README.md

 ## Overview

 The GrammariX extension seamlessly integrates with Raycaster, enabling you to enhance your writing effortlessly.
+With the added support for tone changes, it offers even more versatility in refining your text.

 ## Installation